Perk31e/ANGEL/README.md

 # ANGEL
 This is a shell script used for collecting various information on Android devices

-If you want to test on
+If you want to test on virtual environment you must prepare following steps

 1) Nox Player: